piegope/doc/docs/content/en/pam/concepts/discovery.md

   title: Discovery
   description: Discovery in Devolutions PAM refers to the capability of connecting to identity providers to list existing accounts.
 ---
-***Discovery*** in Devolutions PAM refers to the capability of connecting to identity providers to list existing accounts.
-An advanced feature of discovery is analyzing assigned permissions to identify if an account is considered "Privileged".
-Alerts are raised when new accounts are detected.
+***Discovery*** in Devolutions PAM refers to connecting an identity provider, a source of accounts, to list and import privileged accounts for management.

 ### Related topics
 * [Scan configurations in {{ en.DVLS }}](/pam/server/scan-configurations/)